MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-remediate-unblock.md

    1. [Disable any devices](~/identity/devices/manage-device-identities.md) that are considered compromised.
    1. If using [continuous access evaluation](~/identity/conditional-access/concept-continuous-access-evaluation.md), revoke all access tokens.

-For more information about what happens when confirming compromise, see the section [How should I give risk feedback and what happens under the hood?](howto-identity-protection-risk-feedback.md#how-should-i-give-risk-feedback-and-what-happens-under-the-hood).
+For more information about what happens when confirming compromise, see the section [How to give risk feedback on risks](howto-identity-protection-risk-feedback.md#how-to-give-risk-feedback-in-microsoft-entra-id-protection).

 ### Deleted users